nbebaw/boostchanger/README.md

 # Boost Changer

+## Boost Changer is now for AMD and Intel Processors

 ![GitHub](https://img.shields.io/github/license/nbebaw/boostchanger) ![GitHub all releases](https://img.shields.io/github/downloads/nbebaw/boostchanger/total) ![GitHub repo size](https://img.shields.io/github/repo-size/nbebaw/boostchanger) ![GitHub issues](https://img.shields.io/github/issues/nbebaw/boostchanger) ![GitHub closed issues](https://img.shields.io/github/issues-closed/nbebaw/boostchanger) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/nbebaw/boostchanger) ![GitHub last commit](https://img.shields.io/github/last-commit/nbebaw/boostchanger)

 ## :bangbang: This App is now only for Linux :bangbang:

 ### :heavy_exclamation_mark: This App needs root rights.
 When and why? :heavy_exclamation_mark:

-Boost Changer is made to control the frequencies of Intel CPUs.
+Boost Changer is made to control the frequencies of the CPUs.
 It can also manage the processor's energy consumption through Energy-Performance Preference.

 In generall this app does not need root rights but when you hit the Turn Off or On button a popup window will ask you about your root password.

 #### why?

-- In your Kernel there is a file called <code>/sys/devices/system/cpu/intel_pstate/no_turbo</code>.
+- If you have Intel then in your Kernel there is a file called <code>/sys/devices/system/cpu/intel_pstate/no_turbo</code>.
 > To turn off or on your turbo boost you have to change this file and that is what this app does.<br>

-- In your Kernel there is a file called <code>/sys/devices/system/cpu/intel_pstate/max_perf_pct</code>.
+- If you have Intel then In your Kernel there is a file called <code>/sys/devices/system/cpu/intel_pstate/max_perf_pct</code>.
 > when you change the energy performance in Boost Changer you have to change this file and that is what this app does.

 #### :pushpin: This app will only work on a real machine. :pushpin: